-This Cranberry Muffin Recipe with Pecans is great for breakfast, brunch or even a snack!
+Use leftover cranberry sauce or relish to make this Cranberry Muffin Recipe with Pecans!
+This seasonal muffin is great for breakfast, brunch or even a snack!

 Cranberry Muffin Recipe with Pecans